ritu777/Nagios/NAGIOS/Nagios.md

 ```
 cd /opt/nagios/etc
 ```
 **cd:** This is a command that stands for "change directory."
-It is used to navigate or move to a different directory (folder) in the file system.
+It is used to navigate or move to a different directory (folder) in the file system.</br>

 **/opt/nagios/etc:** This is the path or location you want to change your current directory to.
-In this case, you are specifying the directory /opt/nagios/etc as the target directory.
+In this case, you are specifying the directory /opt/nagios/etc as the target directory.</br>

 ![Alt text](<Screenshot from 2023-09-09 11-08-52-fotor-20230909111153.png>)